YacinD/Fargate-Memos-Deployment/readme.md

-# AWS ECS Fargate - Memos Deployment
+# Production-Grade Memos Deployment on AWS ECS Fargate

 A production-style deployment of **Memos**, a self-hosted note-taking application, running on **AWS ECS Fargate**.
 The project uses **Terraform** for modular infrastructure-as-code, **Docker** for containerisation, **Amazon ECR** for image storage, and **GitHub Actions** for CI/CD.